jundalisay/superb/content/en/research/mohammad/quran/sura-006a.md

 set, he said, “O my people, I am innocent of your idolatry.

-79. I have directed my attention towards Him
-Who created the heavens and the earth—a monotheist—and I am not of the idolaters.”
+79. I have directed my attention towards Him Who created the heavens and the earth—a monotheist—and I am not of the idolaters.”
 80. And his people argued with him.
-He said,
-“Do you argue with me about Allah, when He has guided me?
-I do not fear what you asso- ciate with Him, unless my Lord wills it.
-My
-Lord comprehends all things in knowledge.
+He said, “Do you argue with me about Allah, when He has guided me?
+I do not fear what you associate with Him, unless my Lord wills it.
+My Lord comprehends all things in knowledge.

 Will you not reconsider?

 81. And why should I fear those you associate with Him, and you do not fear associating others with Allah for which He sent down to you no authority?
 Which side is more enti- tled to security, if you are aware?”
 82. Those who believe, and do not obscure their faith with wrongdoing—those will have